rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_java_metrics/01_metric_creation/index.md

 ### 📌 Task #4: Finding your metric

-Open the Data Explorer and search metrics by the name you've set as your ENVIRONMENT variable in the begining of the Hot Session.
+Open the Data Explorer and search `Text:` for `shop` to find the custom metrics.
 Be aware it may take a couple minutes for your new metric to appear.

 ![Settings](../../../assets/images/03-01-Metrics.png)